VanZandtr/mtgbot/README.md

       recp: where_to_send@gmail.com
   5.)
 You MUST also "enable less secure apps" (https://support.google.com/accounts/answer/6010255?hl=en)
-  6.) run via "python mtgbot.py " or with preferred IDE -----> You may have to install some of the imports used
+  6.) run via "python mtgbot.py " or with preferred IDE -----> You may have to install some of the imports used 7.)
+Refer to Additional Options to set trending options

  ## Automate: